Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 However, if you have a membership site, online store, or another site where users can register and log in, then adding a front-end login page and widget offers a better experience for your users.

-You can even customize this page with your own branding, or add a simple login form to your WordPress sidebar.
+You can even customize this page with your branding or add a simple login form to your WordPress sidebar.

-There are multiple ways you can add a front-end login page and login widget in WordPress.
-In this tutorial, we’ll show you the 3 easiest ways to do this.
+That being said, let’s see how to easily add a front-end login page and login widget in WordPress.
+For this tutorial, we will show you the 3 easiest ways to do this, and you can you the links below to jump to the method of your choice:

 Video Tutorial